akka/akka-http/docs/src/main/paradox/client-side/client-transport.md

 ### Use HTTP(S) proxy that requires authentication

-In order to use a HTTP(S) proxy that requires authentication, you need to provide @apidoc[HttpCredentials] that will be used when making the CONNECT request to the proxy:
+In order to use an HTTP(S) proxy that requires authentication, you need to provide @apidoc[HttpCredentials] that will be used when making the CONNECT request to the proxy: